barrycumbie/486/index.md

 ---
-layout: home
+layout: splash
-title: Welcome to 486 Course Site
+title: "CIS 486 — Projects in Information Systems"
 ---

-Welcome to 486 Course Site!
+Welcome to CIS 486!
+Use the navigation above to explore schedule, info, blog, lessons, lectures, and assignments.